One of the worst feelings in the world.

 This is especially true when conflict happens between families, fellow believers, and in churches.

-Ephesians 6:12, “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places”
+Again, consider Ephesians 6:12: “For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places”

 If you have experienced conflict with a family member, a fellow Christian, or in your church or with church staff, you can be sure that the enemy knew the positive potential the people involved in the conflict could have.

-Now I am not advocating condoning another person’s poor choices or behavior, or excusing the wrong they did, and forgiveness does not mean we foolishly throw ourselves into unwise relationships or bad situations.
+Now I am not advocating condoning another person’s poor choices or behavior, or excusing the wrong they did, and forgiveness does not mean we foolishly throw ourselves into genuinely abusive situations.
 Forgiveness is simply a loving courtesy we extend to others because God extends that same love and courtesy to us.
 We must ultimately trust God to deal with the situation and people involved in His own way and His time.

 So, what if you STILL do not want to forgive an offender?